-1 The largest permissible change in the specified properties resulting from the durability test described in the current edition of ITF Approved Tennis Balls, Classified d.
+1 The largest permissible change in the specified properties resulting from the durability test described in the current edition of ITF Approved Tennis Balls, Classified Surfaces & Recognised Courts.
+The durability test uses laboratory equipment to simulate the effects of nine games of play.

+d.
 Only the ball types specified in the table below can be used in 10 and under tennis competition: